 Virtual reality is the future, though not the future we were promised in the 90s by movies like The Lawnmower Man and new features where befuddled middle aged television presenters would get confused and be patronising towards an admittedly clumsy vision of things to come.

 The obvious use for virtual reality - and the most-demonstrated example - is gaming.
-Oculus already has a bunch of titles that support it, and Sony's headset will have plenty of games that use it.

 Something that has been talked about with wide-eyed wonder is the possibility of movies that take advantage of VR's immersive capabilities.

 Think of 3D films, then think of actual, true 3D - a movie world you can look around in as you see fit, looking at the action from different angles and paying attention to whatever you choose to.

 It's theoretical at best right now, but the possibility is there.
 And it could change film-watching forever.

 Think how compulsive it can be to just look around the world on Google Maps.
 Then think of how much more immersive it would be to do the same through your own eyes... sort of.

 VR would allow remote tours of museums for people unable to get to the building, and would let estate agents give potential buyers a look around a property without them having to leave the comfort of their own home.

 It's better and safer for surgeons in training to perfect their techniques on things other than real humans, but it would also be better for trainee surgeons to practise on things that aren't just plastic models or people who have left their bodies to medical science.

 As such, a fully-interactive, accurately modelled specimen, suffering from a selection of ailments which need surgery to be carried out through a VR interface, would make for a lot of better-trained, better-performing surgeons - something that's better for all of us.

 Surgeon Simulator 2013 was a tongue in games based on this premise.